shokiami/bigfoot/README.txt

 With the required information, you can now put your product into the algorithm!

+First, compile the Main class:

+    javac Main.java

 There are two different ways to interface with the program, by inputting the values for a product, or with an input table.

 To input the values for a product, run the Main class with no parameters: